One out of every three Australians owns directly held shares.

 When you invest in shares, you’re buying a small slice of ownership in a company.
 This applies even if you buy shares in a big company like BHP, Woolworths or one of the big banks.

 As a shareholder, you get a slice of the company’s profit, paid to you in what’s called a dividend.
 This is normally based on an amount per share.
 For example, a company may pay a dividend of $0.10 per share.
 That may not sound like much.
-But if you own 10,000 shares, the dividend works out to a tidy $1,000.
+But if you own 10,000 shares, the dividend works out to a handy $1,000.

 Dividends are a nice financial boost, sometimes twice per year.